MicrosoftDocs/cpp-docs/docs/windows/verifyinterfacehelper-structure.md

   - "tr-tr"
 ---
 # VerifyInterfaceHelper Structure
-Supports the [!INCLUDE[cppwrl](../windows/includes/cppwrl_md.md)] infrastructure and is not intended to be used directly from your code.
+Supports the Windows Runtime C++ Template Library infrastructure and is not intended to be used directly from your code.

 ## Syntax